Citroën Argentina: Background: Imported models

-From the beginning of the 20th century to the end of the 1950s, the automotive market in Argentina was dominated almost exclusively by cars of North American origin, while European cars were relegated to more eccentric drivers.
+From the beginning of the 20th century to the end of the 1950s, the automotive market in Argentina was dominated almost exclusively by cars of North American origin.
+European cars were rare.

 The first Citroen models imported to Argentina were the Type A (left) and Type B (center), and Type C (right).

-The first models of the French firm arrived in Argentina at the beginning of the 1920s.
-Imported individually or, more rarely, by request, some Type A 10HP and Type B2 vehicles entered the country.
-In 1925, the firm Vengerow y Cía, in the charge of its founder Marcos Vengerow and his sons León and Jack, got representation of Citroën (and Voisin) for Argentina.
-This firm, which had its showroom at 1165 Montevideo Street, began by importing the 5CV, commonly known as Treflé (clover leaf) due to the particular arrangement of its three seats.
-This model became very famous in Argentina in those years because several Argentine movie stars drove Treflé models, some of them being Sofía Bozan, Iris Marga, Pepe Arias, and Florencio Parravicini.
-Other body versions of the 5CV could also be purchased, such as the 2-seater Torpedo and the 2-seater Cabriolet with the particular "boat tail".
+The first Citroën models arrived in Argentina at the beginning of the 1920s.
+Imported individually or, more rarely, by request, some Type A with 10 horsepower and Type B2 vehicles entered the country.
+In 1925, the firm Vengerow y Cía was authorized to sell Citroën and Voisin cars in Argentina.
+The firm, which had its showroom at 1165 Montevideo Street, began by importing the 5CV, commonly known as Treflé (clover leaf) due to the particular arrangement of its three seats.
+The model became very famous in Argentina because several Argentine movie stars drove Treflé models, including Sofía Bozan, Iris Marga, Pepe Arias, and Florencio Parravicini.
+Other body versions of the 5CV could also be purchased, such as the 2-seater Torpedo and the 2-seater Cabriolet with the particular "boat tail."

 The Type B12 model began to be imported in 1926.

-In 1926, the Vengerow firm expanded the range with the B12 (20 HP) and B14 (22 HP) models in 15 different body versions.
-In 1929, the company changed its name to "Gesta Vengerow y Cía", presenting in the Hall of Buenos Aires the brand new models C4 and C6.
-Because, in those years, Argentina drove on the left, the versions imported by the Vengerow firm were those manufactured for England.
+In 1926, the Vengerow firm expanded its range with the B12 (20 hp) and B14 (22 hp) models in 15 different body versions.
+In 1929, the company changed its name to "Gesta Vengerow y Cía" and presented the brand new models C4 and C6 the Hall of Buenos Aires.
+Because, in those years, Argentina drove on the left, the versions imported by the Vengerow firm were fully manufactured for England.